 SAG Consensus on TRM Development and Updates

 The Illinois Statewide Technical Reference Manual was developed to comply with the Commission’s Final Orders from the electric and gas Utilities’ energy efficiency Plan dockets.
-In the Final Orders, the ICC required the Utilities to work with DCEO and the SAG to develop a statewide TRM.
+In the Final Orders, the ICC required the Utilities to work with the Illinois Department of Commerce and Economic Opportunity (DCEO) and the SAG to develop a statewide TRM.
 See, e.g., ComEd’s Final Order (Docket No. 10-0570, Final Order at 59-60, December 21, 2010); Ameren’s Final Order (Docket No. 10-0568, Order on Rehearing at 19, May 24, 2011); Peoples Gas/North Shore Gas’ Final Order (Docket No. 10-0564, Final Orderat 76, May 24, 2011), and Nicor Gas’ Final Order (Docket No. 10-0562, Final Order at 30, May 24, 2011).
 Each Utility’s Order enables it to implement energy efficiency programs and also provides guidance concerning the TRM.
 Generally speaking, these Orders describe the TRM’s creation and maintenance as being a collaborative process between the Program Administrators and the SAG.
 As a result and as a document that applies statewide, the TRM has been and will continue to be developed through a collaborative using the SAG process.
 In practice, this means that the TAC will work toward consensus on the issue first, and then bring the result to the SAG for its review and comment.
 Through the annual TRM Update Process, SAG participants shall make good faith efforts to reach consensus on all TRM Updates.
 Once consensus develops at the SAG level, the TRM Administrator will include the changes in the Updated TRM that is submitted to the Commission for approval.

 In cases where consensus does not emerge out of the SAG process, the TRM Administrator will document the issue in a Comparison Exhibit of Non-Consensus TRM Updates and the non-consensus items will be submitted annually to the ICC for resolution in a proceeding separate from the consensus TRM Update proceeding.
 The Comparison Exhibit of Non-Consensus TRM Updates that is filed with the ICC will clearly lay out the different positions on non-consensus issues, and, to the extent possible, identify the parties who support each position.